Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 3. `ConvergingReveal`: collect reveals, publish the entropy sidecar hash, and wait for sidecar agreement or deterministic fallback.

+These sub-states are sequential gates, not sequential collection phases.
+Commitments ride on the initial proposal and are usually already harvested during `ConvergingTx`; in a healthy round `ConvergingCommit` is often just a one-tick commit-set publication/checkpoint before reveals begin.
+The bounded waits there are for late quorum or conflicting commit-set hashes, not the normal commit transport path.

 Commit quorum counts only proofed commits from active validators.
 A commit that cannot be emitted as a verifiable sidecar leaf does not count.